Gareso/cleanupmaster/trial.md

 - 10 days
 - Maximum of <strong>5 non-null layers</strong> in the same comp
 - Maximum of <strong>40 keyframes</strong> in a comp

+To remove all limitations, please purchase Cleanup Master.